OzmundSedler/100-Days-Of-ML-Code/README.md

-# 183-Days-Of-ML-Code
+# Path to junior ML engineer

 Hello world!
-100 Days of Machine Learning Coding as proposed by Siraj Raval
+100 Days of Machine Learning Coding started inspired by Sirj Raval idea -> transformed into path to great ML junior.

-First step — 2 big learning courses.
-I selected classic Stanford ML and Yandex ML specialization.
-I think I will translate collab notebooks with exercises in English if anybody will have an interest in them.

 My related knowledge stack — python, a basic level of SQL, basics of math analysis linear algebra, probability theory.
 All the stuff you would expect to learn in a tech university.
 I am halfway through the Andrew NG ML course and the second Yandex course in the ML and Data analytics specialization.

-#100DaysOfMLCode
+## First step - Finished

+2 big learning courses.
+I selected classic Stanford ML and Yandex ML specialization.
+I think I will translate collab notebooks with exercises in English if anybody will have an interest in them.

+## Second step - Currently running

+2 Advanced courses, dive into Neural Networks

+## Third step

+A couple of projects maybe ?

 ## Month 1 total: 59 hours